gerwitz/hgc-v12/src/writing/2008/2008-01-08-adobe-on-the-cluetrain.md

 ---
-title: Adobe on the cluetrain
+title: Adobe on the Cluetrain
 content-tags:
 - cluetrain
 - marketing